NIT-Hamirpur-NITH/tipsNtricks/README.md

 38. [**8tracks.com**](http://8tracks.com/)- Make and discover playlists.
 39. [**10minutemail.com**](http://10minutemail.com/10MinuteMail/index.html)- To avoid spam create a temporary email.
 40. [**codepen.io**](http://codepen.io/)- Edit HTML,CSS,JS online.
 Playground for front end web development.
 41. [**Zeta Uploader**](https://www.zeta-uploader.com/)- Zeta Uploader is used to send large files to any email address without any login/signup and you can protect your uploaded or sent data by password.
 For more detail visit Zeta Upolader site.
+42. [**Hotstar for Free**](kattappa.me/newlive?url=LINK_OF_HOTSTAR_VIDEO)- You can watch live match or anything else without having premium account on HotStar

 ## Single Page Web Application
 1. [*HasteBin*](http://hastebin.com/about.md) (Open Source Paste Bin )